-The first objective of the Dutch Pharmacological Society is to facilitate Dutch research as well as the education in the use of drugs.
+The first objective of the Dutch Pharmacological Society is to facilitate Dutch research as well as the education in the field of pharmacology.
 The research covers the broad area from molecules, via cells, organs and organisms to populations.
 The Society wants to stimulate and facilitate national and international networks and collaborations in these areas.
 For that reason it develops activities that aim at exchanging knowledge and methodologies.
 Furthermore, it has the objective to promote the visibility of the discipline, both nationally and internationally.

 Prof Dr Elizabeth de Lange has been trained as a chemist, with specialization in Biophysical Chemistry (Groningen University, Groningen, The Netherlands).
 She obtained her PhD in Pharmacology (Leiden- Academic Center for Drug Research (LACDR), Leiden University, The Netherlands).
 She currently is Professor on Predictive Pharmacology and the Principal Investigator of the Predictive Pharmacology Group in the Research Division of Systems Biomedicine & Pharmacology of the LACDR.